AndresMWeber/form-checker/README.md

 ## 🧐 About <a name = "about"></a>

-A CLI tool that creates a kaleidescope-esque gradient image of your favorite movie.
+A tool that creates a skeletal overlay for slow motion pose form critiques via cloud based python infrastructure.

 ## 🖥️ Screenshots <a name = "screenshots"></a>